swiss-chris/spring-integration-progress-bar/README.md

 ![progress-bar.gif](progress-bar.gif)

-To see it work, run the Application and open http://localhost:8080/ in the browser.
+To see it work:
+- run the Spring Boot Application in your favorite IDE
+- run `npm run dev` in a terminal or in your favorite IDE
+- open the browser at http://localhost:9000

 Inspired by:
 * https://github.com/joshlong/techtips/tree/master/examples/spring-integration-4.1-websockets-example